fechnert/django-bulmaforms/README.md

 # Installation

-*Coming soon with the publishing through PyPI*
+:soon: *Coming soon with the publishing through PyPI*

 Don't forget to put it into your `INSTALLED_APPS`: